Are THC Gummies Legal? Status by State

 Where are THC Gummies Legal?

-In other words, the legal landscape is constantly changing and will likely continue to change.
-It's important to keep up-to-date with the laws and regulations surrounding THC so you don't get caught out.
+In other words, the legal landscape is constantly evolving and will likely continue to do so.
+It's important to keep up-to-date with the laws and regulations surrounding THC, so you don't get left out.

 States That Permit Recreational Marijuana Use